 “Hey, there’s an art to this working remotely thing.”

-I’ve worked remotely for more than twenty years, and I realized that I had a lot to share so others wouldn’t have to learn the hard lessons (per se).
+I’ve worked remotely since 1998, and I realized that I have a lot to share so others wouldn’t have to learn the hard lessons (per se).
 We all have a lot to share.
 So let’s do that.
-This site is another step I’m taking to starting to build a community and moderate a conversation around remote work.

 Thanks for stopping by.
 Enjoy the site.
-Enjoy #remotechat.
+Read The Art of Working Remotely.
+Enjoy #RemoteChat.
 And most importantly, enjoy everything that working remotely can offer you.
 It’s a great way to live and work!